cossacklabs/hermes-core/README.md

 [Project's GitHub Wiki](https://www.github.com/cossacklabs/hermes-core/wiki) contains the ever-evolving official documentation, which contains everything from deployment guidelines to use-cases, including charts and tutorials you might find useful.

-The [scientific paper](https://github.com/cossacklabs/hermes-core/wiki/Hermes-Scientific-Paper-Redirect#hermes-scientific-paper) explains the concept behind Hermes, math model, risk & threats analysis and provides implementation details.
+The scientific paper ["Hermes – a framework for cryptographically assured access control and data security"](https://www.cossacklabs.com/files/hermes-theory-paper-rev1.pdf) explains the concept behind Hermes, math model, risk & threats analysis and provides implementation details.

 Amazing tutorials available for Hermes-core with Client side written in [C](https://github.com/cossacklabs/hermes-core/wiki/C-tutorial), [Python](https://github.com/cossacklabs/hermes-core/wiki/Python-tutorial), and [Go](https://github.com/cossacklabs/hermes-core/wiki/Go-tutorial).

-We also advise you to check out the ever-evolving [Implementing Hermes-based Security Systems](https://github.com/cossacklabs/hermes-core/wiki/Hermes-Scientific-Paper-Redirect#implementing-hermes-based-security-systems) document to find out more about Hermes-core and implementing Hermes-based systems in the real world.
+We also advise you to check out the ever-evolving [Implementing Hermes-based Security Systems]https://www.cossacklabs.com/hermes/implementing-hermes-based-systems/) document to find out more about Hermes-core and implementing Hermes-based systems in the real world.

 # Languages and tutorials